aulezko/MouseChoroidPlexus/README.md

 This repository contains the following files:

-*tdTomato.fa: Fasta file that contains the tdTomato sequence that was inserted into the mm10 genome for linage tracing analysis.
+* tdTomato.fa: Fasta file that contains the tdTomato sequence that was inserted into the mm10 genome for scRNAseq analysis of lineage traced mice.
 * SpiderPlotCode.R: RScript file used to generate the gene spider plot in Figure 1.
 * RadarPlotCode.R: RScript file used to generate the pathway radar plot in Figure 1.